amingilani/ShahinSorkh.github.io/_posts/2019-07-20-how-is-it-like-to-be-a-dev-in-iran.md

 # Censorship

-Censorship comes along with traces of governments ALWAYS!
+Censorship comes along with traces of governments _always_!

-In many contries allover the world, governments tend to block their citizens to access some certain domains/ips across the internet.
-Some say "It's there to keep culture and moral healthy!".
-They block pornographies and so.
-Even in US we can find certain domains which are blocked and cannot be accessed like those which contain CP or wild anti-humanism contents.
+In many countries all over the world, governments tend to block their citizens' access to certain domains/IPs across the internet.
+Some say, "It's there to keep culture and moral healthy!"
+They may block pornography and other content.
+Even in the US, we can find domains which are blocked and cannot be accessed, like those that contain CP or wild, anti-humanism content.

-But in Iran (and most other countries) that's not the case!
+However, in Iran (and most other countries) that's not the case!

 They block many things.
-We cannot visit medias like BBC, FoxNews, VOA, social-medias like Twitter, Facebook, messangers like Telegram, WeChat, Kik, SnapChat, services like YouTube, you may not believe, but even some subdomains of sourceforge!
+We cannot visit media websites like BBC, Fox News or VOA, social media websites like Twitter or Facebook, messengers like Telegram, WeChat, Kik or SnapChat, or services like YouTube, and—you probably won't believe me—but even some SourceForge subdomains!

-**Why?** Because it is how the totalitarian government can live.
-Though they sell VPNs and proxies, they spy on their people and they eliminate unwanted elements of the society way easily.
+**Why?** Because that is how the totalitarian government can live.
+Though they sell VPNs and proxies, they spy on their people and they eliminate unwanted elements of the society very easily.
 You may never find out what happened to your friend who you just visited few days ago!

-The filtering/cyber censorship, is a really profitable industry!
-For both, the government AND non-governmental companies, as they get paid much more than a typical IT company here!
+The filtering/cyber-censorship industry is a really profitable!
+For both the government and private companies, since they get paid much more than a typical IT company here!

-Sometimes you see they place heavy filtering on some services, e.g Telegram, to promote their own service!
-Sometimes they say fancy things about a service like "It is Israelian!".
+Sometimes, you see they place heavy filtering on some services, e.g. Telegram, to promote their own service!
+Sometimes, they say fancy things about a service, for example: "it is Israeli!"
 I mean, so what?
-Haven't you used _Israelian_ weapons during war vs. Iraq (1980-1988)?
-It wasn't a thing then, but now it is!
+Haven't you used _Israeli_ weapons during the war with Iraq (1980-1988)?
+It wasn't a thing then, but it is now!

 Sometimes they break SSL/TLS!
-I recently saw similar thing, [Kazakhstan intercepting HTTPS Traffic][reddit-kazakhstan], officially MITM their citizens!
+I recently saw something similar: [Kazakhstan intercepting HTTPS Traffic][reddit-kazakhstan], officially MITM-ing their citizens!

 **Ok, what is affecting me, as a dev?** You know, their systems are not perfect.
-Sometimes you come up with losing access to some must-have services, like GitHub!
+Sometimes you lose access to crucial services, like GitHub!
 Why?
-Because the filtering program has droped the connections to GitHub because of accident/misconfigs!
-Sometimes you come up with totally broken SSL handshakes!
-Sometimes SSL handshakes can take long forever and break at the end!
+Because the filtering program dropped the connections to GitHub due to an accidental misconfiguration!
+Sometimes, you come across totally broken SSL handshakes!
+Sometimes, SSL handshakes can take long forever and break at the end!
-Sometimes CloudFlare resists to serve due to broken TCP packets!
+Sometimes, CloudFlare resists serving due to broken TCP packets!

-It is pain in the ass when you are going to learn something new; no YouTube, no Reddit, no Medium, painfull surfing the web and so on.
+It is a pain in the ass when you are going to learn something new; no YouTube, no Reddit, no Medium, painfully surfing the web and so on.

-I don't talk about low quality internet access, like 200kB/s on home wifi!
+I don't talk about low quality internet access, like 200kB/s on home WiFi!

 # Sanctions

 If you follow world news, you have definitely heard about sanctions against Iran because of Iran's nuclear programs.
-Though it is not just limited to physics and nuclear things, many companies have obeyed US sanctions against Iran.
+Though it is not just limited to physics and nuclear things.
+Many companies have obeyed US sanctions against Iran.

-No body really care about what would happen to the people.
-People worth nothing.
+Nobody really cares about what would happen to the people.
+The people are worth nothing.
 That's what they believe.
-Both Iran's government AND international institutes, you say UN.
+Both Iran's government and international institutions.
+Not even the UN.

-People are dying due to absence of medicines.
+People are dying due to the absence of medicine.
 People are starving.
 The economy system is falling apart and the politicians and their children are all abroad!
 None of them have any sense about what is going on the streets.